amiluslu/amiluslu/README.md

 ---

-- 🔭 I’m currently working on [Devtuned](https://www.devtuned.com)
+- 🔭 I’m currently working on [Hexacorp](https://hexacorp.com)

 - 🌱 I’m currently learning **being a dad...**

-- 👯 I’m looking to collaborate on **software quality assurance, test & automation and development...**
+- 👯 I’m looking to collaborate on **full stack software development & QA automation...**

 - 👨‍💻 All of my projects and descriptions are available at my [LinkedIn](https://www.linkedin.com/in/amil-uslu/) and [Website](https://www.amiluslu.com)